pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 ### Indexed Error Messages

-In cases where the `pa.Check` returns a boolean `Series`, violations of the schema are reported by the index location of failure cases.
+In cases where the `Check` returns a boolean `Series`, violations of the schema are reported by the index location of failure cases.

 ```python